-FIRE SAFE 802 is a statewide community risk reduction and rural home fire safety improvement project developed by the VT Division of Fire Safety.
+FIRE SAFE 802 is a Vermont Community Risk Reduction home fire safety improvement program.
 The program was launched in 2017 with funding support from a FEMA Assistance to Firefighters Fire Prevention & Safety (FP&S) Grant.

 Fire Safe 802 Program Aims To: